-The first time I stepped foot in a hot yoga studio, it was packed.
+The first time I set foot in a hot yoga studio, it was packed.
 I took the only spot available, a sliver of space by the front mirror.
 I could barely breathe and I sweat through pores I didn’t even know I had, but when I looked up into that mirror, I saw a room full of peaceful people doing incredible things with their bodies.
 I was hooked.

-I'm an all-or-nothing sort of person and I can’t stand to be bad at things, which is to say that I set goals with the intention of achieving them and I don’t set goals I can’t achieve.
-So when I started going to yoga regularly, I went with the intention of becoming the person with the prettiest standing bow pose in the room.
+I’m an all-or-nothing sort of person and I can’t stand to be bad at things, which is to say that I set goals with the intention of achieving them and I don’t set goals I can’t achieve.
+So when I started going to yoga regularly, I went with the intention of becoming the person with the prettiest Standing Bow Pose in the room.

 This was a roadblock that I simply couldn’t accept.
 I was not going to spend the foreseeable future struggling with the very basic version of each pose while everyone else was two or three layers ahead of me.
-I had set a goal and I was going to achieve it.
+I had set a goal, and I was going to achieve it.

-I signed up for the longest, hottest class—90 minutes in 110F heat.
+I signed up for the longest, hottest class — 90 minutes in 110°F heat.
 I was simply going to try harder, challenge myself more, and push myself to be better.
 Yoga baptism by fire.

 Trying harder only exacerbated how unprepared my body truly was.

-Within 20 minutes of that class, I’d realized my mistake.
+Within 20 minutes of starting that class, I’d realized my mistake.
 Trying harder only exacerbated how unprepared my body truly was.
 When the instructor lead the class in sitting deeper, I tried to sit the deepest, and I fell over.
 When the teacher told us we could do an optional push-up, I forced my arms to dip, and instead of lifting back up, they gave out.

 As I lay there, panting and aching, I made up my mind to cancel my membership.
-Clearly I was never going to be good at yoga—so I’d just have to quit.
+Clearly, I was never going to be good at yoga — so I’d just have to quit.
 Having made a plan, I instantly felt better.
 All I had to do was get through the rest of the class.